Cooling buildings without warming the planet

 New market opportunity for district heating, CHP and solar power

-SolabCool is a compact cooling system, based on the principal of sorption cooling.
+SolabCool is a compact cooling system, based on the principle of sorption cooling.
 Using non- toxic materials to chill buildings, it is powered by the excess heat from district heating networks, solar power generation or CHP systems that would otherwise be lost – particularly in summer.

 SolabCool is available in two separate models:

 - SolabCascade for commercial premises is a modular and scalable system, based on units offering maximum power of 5Kw

 - SolabChiller for residential buildings is a unit that has been optimised for domestic use and offers maximum power of 5Kw

 By powering cooling systems with ready-produced heat, SolabCool requires no further electricity generation, significantly reducing building overheads and carbon emissions.

 - Easy connection to heat sources at CHP, district heating and solar plants to reduce installation time

 - Plug and play connection to end-users’ heat distribution and cooling systems to ensure wide applicability